Employer of Record

 Retirement Contributions

-• Social Security pensions linked to the cost-of-living index
+• Social Security pensions linked to Belgian statutory pension rules and indexation mechanisms

 Supplemental Employee Benefits